motogoatUK/simon-project-2/README.md

 *Automated tests are written in order to maintain the functionality and detect breaking changes in the code.*

 ### Bugs
+##### 2025-05-15
->2025-05-15 Using `.modal` and `.modal-content` classes for multiple modals would cause them to show at same time when adding `display:block` to the `.modal` class.
+> Using `.modal` and `.modal-content` classes for multiple modals would cause them to show at same time when adding `display:block` to the `.modal` class.
 However assigning `display:block` to the individual id's instead caused the modal overlay to remain in place when the modal content was subsequently hidden.
 >##### FIX:
 >With a bit of research on stackoverflow.com (and use of console.log messages), I gathered enough information to enable me to work out I needed to add event listeners to each close button and target the parents parent node to hide the modal.
-This is what I came up with: `[...btnClose].forEach(element => {
+This is what I came up with:
+`[...btnClose].forEach(element => {
     element.addEventListener("click", (e) => { e.target.parentNode.parentNode.style.display = 'none'; });
 });`
+##### 2025-05-16
+> Game interface responds well to all different display widths, but only in portrait mode. when switching to landscape the game board can only display the first row / row and half

 ## Deployment